patrykidkowiak/currency-manager/README.md

 # CurrencyApp!

-This is a project of Currency Manager, to check actual currency rate and its history.
+This is a project of Currency Manager, to check current currency rate and its history.

 All information is getting from NBP API.